kanbanyte/sepa/assessments/srs.md

 # Interface Requirements
 The software system does not operate independently but in conjunction with multiple actors.\
-On the hardware front, it processes input from the depth camera and produces command for the robot arm.\
+On the hardware front, it processes input from the depth camera and produces command for the cobot.\
-In terms of software, it interacts with the existing robot arm control system and associated toolkit.\
+In terms of software, it interacts with the existing cobot control system and associated toolkit.\
 Communication with the human operator is conducted via a graphical interface.

 ## System In Context